WasmEdge/WasmEdge/docs/CONTRIBUTOR_LADDER.md

 The process of becoming a Reviewer is:

-1. The contributor is nominated by opening a PR against the appropriate repository by the existing reviwers and maintainers, which adds their GitHub username to the OWNERS file for one or more directories.
+1. The contributor is nominated by opening a PR against the appropriate repository by the existing reviewers and maintainers, which adds their GitHub username to the OWNERS file for one or more directories.
-2. At least 1/2 members of the committers, reviwers, and maintainers that owns that repository or main directory, who are already Approvers, approve the PR.
+2. At least 1/2 members of the committers, reviewers, and maintainers that owns that repository or main directory, who are already Approvers, approve the PR.

 ### Maintainer